Two Simple Methods for Slicing a Mango!

 The cheeks should be slashed.
 The stem side of the mango should be facing up on the cutting board.
 To the right of the midline, insert a sharp knife about a quarter of an inch.
 Make vertical slits in the fruit from top to bottom.
 To finish, do the same thing on the mango's left side.
 You should now have three slices of mango, two cheeks and one middle with the pit. )

-Chop up some meat With your non-dominant hand, hold the mango and make vertical cuts into the flesh with a small paring knife.
+Slice the muscle.
+The mango should be held in the non-dominant hand while vertical cuts are made into the flesh with a small paring knife.
 Ensure that you don't sever the skin completely when cutting.
 Flip the fruit on its side and make a series of crosswise vertical cuts.
 The process must be repeated with the second mango cheek.

 Don't be afraid to get your hands dirty by cutting, peeling, or spooning the meat.
 Y You can use a paring knife, your thumb, or a spoon to cut the mango into bite-sized pieces.
 Cut, push, or scoop off the flesh at the point where it meets the skin.

 Trim the mango flesh from around the stone.
 There could possibly be salvageable mango remnants near the stone.
-To get to this, pierce the skin of the midsection section with a paring knife and use the knife to cut between the flesh and the skin.
-Remove the pit from the mango by cutting away the remaining flesh.
+To get here, insert your paring knife under the skin of the midsection section and use it to make a thin, even cut between the flesh and the skin.
+Continue slicing and scraping away mango meat until only the pit remains.

 A vegetable peeler should be used.